sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 The command line interface is also available for more advanced users or users who want to avoid the hassle of swapping out SD cards.
 You’ll need to download esptool.exe and RTK_Surveyor_Firmware_vXXX_Combined.bin from [the repo](https://github.com/sparkfun/SparkFun_RTK_Firmware/tree/main/Binaries).

-Connect a USB A to C cable from your computer to the ESP32 port on the RTK Facet.
+Connect a USB A to C cable from your computer to the ESP32 port on the RTK device.
 Now identify the com port the RTK Enumerated at.
 The easiest way to do this is to open the device manager:

 [![CH340 is on COM6 as shown in Device Manager](https://cdn.sparkfun.com/assets/learn_tutorials/1/4/6/3/RTK_Surveyor_-_Firmware_Update_COM_Port.jpg)](https://cdn.sparkfun.com/assets/learn_tutorials/1/4/6/3/RTK_Surveyor_-_Firmware_Update_COM_Port.jpg)